mugunthan-krishnan/file-compressor/README.md

 6. Click on ‘Download ZIP File’.
 The compressed file(s) are downloaded as a zip file to the default downloads directory in your local machine.
 The zip file name is ‘compressed.zip’.

+**Note**: The 'compressed.zip' file contains the compressed files.
+Extracting the zip file will give the compressed files.
+Upload these files to decompress using the Decompression page.
+Opening these files would lead to error, since these files are compressed which are not viewable until decompression.

-8. Click on ‘Download Log File’.
+7. Click on ‘Download Log File’.
 A log file is downloaded to the local machine.
 The log file contains the filenames and speed and compression ratio for each of the files compressed.
 The log file is an xlsx workbook.

 c. **Decompression:** The decompress page consists of a file upload.
 Multiple files can be uploaded at the same time to decompress together.
 To successfully decompress the files, upload the files that were compressed by this application.